 - Deeper Cleaning: even when visible mold has been removed, it may be necessary to clean both air and surfaces with HEPA vacuums.
 HEPA vacuums are industrial-grade cleaning appliances designed to specifically capture unwanted particulates down to the microscopic level of mold spores.

-- Drying: any cleaned and rinsed surface must be deeply dried to prevent return growth.
+- Drying: To prevent return growth, any cleaned and rinsed surface must be deeply dried.
 Hopefully, problem spots have already been addressed, and leftover moisture can be managed with ventilation and dehumidification.
 Experts may bring in industrial fans or dehumidifiers to control and speed up the drying process.

 We have years of experience treating the mold of local McPherson conditions, and our specialists are experts in remediation strategy.
 Our goal is to serve you in the protection of your property and, most importantly, your family!
 Call us for no-obligation testing!